MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

 Pros: Using BartyCrouch and running a few commands from the command line what can even be automated, using a build script within your project this can be good to keep your Storyboards/XIBs Strings files updated over time.

-* make sure your Localizable.strings files stay updated with newly added keys in code using NSLocalizedString and show warnings for duplicate keys or empty values
+* Make sure your Localizable.strings files stay updated with newly added keys in code using NSLocalizedString and show warnings for duplicate keys or empty values
-* use the machine translation feature of Microsoft Translator Text API via translate
+* Use the machine translation feature of Microsoft Translator Text API via translate
-* let BartyCrouch translate it to all supported languages in a single line & without ever leaving the code.
+* Let BartyCrouch translate it to all supported languages in a single line & without ever leaving the code.

 Important : Localization Workflow via `transform-` feature formatted localized Strings